wilsonliaows/docs/on-prem/profile.md

 The below properties are required if Application Server is connected directly to the SAP JCO Connector.
 This will not allow Load Balancer on the SAP side to be enabled:

 - **ashost**: SAP host in the format of `xx.xx.xx.xx`.
 This is the IP Address of the SAP application server you are connecting directly.
-This can be seen on the SAP Logon Pad which is used to login to your On-Premise SAP Application server.
+This can be seen on the SAP Logon Pad which is used to login to your on-premise SAP Application server.

     ![Host](/assets/images/connectors/sap/ashost.png)